 Office stress is hard on our bodies.
 Deep in a project, we’ll sit with poor posture, have our computers at the wrong height or angle, and generally do not pay attention to our body’s needs.
 Here are seven of my favorite stress relief remedies for our hectic office lives.
 1. Improve Your Seated Posture Poor…

-Congratulations, Lynne Dusenberry on 10 years of Pilates and Movement training at Body Fundamentals studio!
-Ten years ago today, Lynne started Pilates with us.
+Congratulations, Lynne Dusenberry on 16 years of Pilates & Movement training at Body Fundamentals studio!
+Sixteen years ago this August, yes 16 years, Lynne started Pilates with us.
 Since day one, she’s been a dedicated Pilates enthusiast and a loyal patron to Body Fundamentals.
-She is an amazing and inspiring woman in our Tucson community and one who we’re…
+She is an amazing and inspiring woman in our Tucson community…

 Do you live in pain?
 Try Traumeel

 Do you live in pain?
 Do you know you don’t have to?
 Traumeel is a natural and homeopathic treatment for muscle aches and pains, bruising, sprians, and joint pain.
 The combination of botanical and mineral ingredients sets Traumeel apart from other pain relievers, and assists the body in its natural healing ability.
 Available in topical…

 So What Shapes the Mind? – Part 2

 Part two: Focus of Intent Is it a great thing to learn to deal with discomfort?
 Yes!
 Because eventually you may discover that there are very few real emergencies in life and fitness training is not one of them.
 The acceptance of discomfort opens the door of physical possibility.
 It is not an…